About Joyworks!

 Have you heard the phrase “laughter is contagious”?
 Well, it’s true.

 At the start of a workshop, you might not feel like laughing.
-That’s why you begin by faking it.
-Eventually, alongside everyone else, you find yourself actually laughing naturally and contagiously – so hard your tummy hurts.
+That’s why we begin by using a proven uplifting concoction of games and laughter yoga.
+Eventually, alongside everyone else, you find yourself actually laughing naturally and contagiously and leave feeling good about the world and its people.

-The good news is your body and mind can’t even tell the difference between real and fake laughter.
-So it doesn’t actually matter if you pretend at first you’ll still receive all the benefits.
+The good news is your body and mind can’t even tell the difference between real and pretend laughter.
+So even if you pretend at first you’ll still receive all the benefits and it always overflows into hearty and contagious belly laughs.
+Remember how good that feels?

-We don’t do jokes, humour or comedy because they’re not guaranteed to make people laugh.
+We don’t do humour or comedy because they’re not guaranteed to make people laugh.

-Instead, we use a powerful concoction of exhilirating games,creative play, discussion, relaxation and ‘laughter yoga’ which is based on mime and play .
+Instead, we use a powerful concoction of exhilarating games,creative play, discussion, relaxation and ‘laughter yoga’ which is based on mime and play .
 This encourages everyone to join in.

-Curious?
-Then come along with an open mind, ready to embrace care-free fun and let go of your inhibitions.
-Organisation managers can come along to sample our Laugh In’s free of charge.
+Come with an open mind, ready to embrace care-free fun and let go of your inhibitions.

 About Sharon Miller, Director of Joyworks!

-Sharon Miller, Director of Joyworks!, has more than 20 years of experience in education, training and the arts.
-She trained with Dr Kataria the founder of laughter yoga in India.
+Sharon Miller, Director of Joyworks!, has more than 30 years of experience in education, training and the arts.
+She trained as a Laughter Yoga Teacher with Dr Madan Kataria the founder of laughter yoga in India.

 She has a B.Ed. in Primary Education and an Advanced Post Graduate Diploma in Acting at the Welsh College of Music and Drama.
 She taught for two years and began her creative career as a television presenter for HTV.